th2-net/th2-rpt-data-provider/README.md

     serverType: HTTP // provider server type.
 Allows 'HTTP' and 'GRPC' (case sensetive).

     codecUsePinAttributes: true // send raw message to specified codec (true) or send to all codecs (false)

+    eventSearchTimeOffset: 5000 // sets the offset in milliseconds on search events. (startTimestamp - eventSearchTimeOffset) and (endTimestamp + eventSearchTimeOffset)

   pins: // pins are used to communicate with codec components to parse message data
     - name: to_codec